How can optimized solid-liquid solvent extraction techniques improve analytical precision?

 Products for Solvent Extraction

-VELP offers a complete range of solvent extractor systems and hydrolysis unit suitable for qualitative and quantitative extractable matter determinations such as:
+VELP offers a complete range of solvent extraction systems and a hydrolysis unit for qualitative and quantitative determination of extractable matter, such as:

-- Sample preparation for PCBs and Dioxin analysis;
+- Sample preparation for PCB and dioxin analysis

 SER 158 Series – Automatic Solvent Extractor

-Fully automatic and cloud-enabled hot solvent extractor, for safety, fast, accurate, and reliable extractable matter determination.
+Fully automatic, cloud-enabled hot solvent extractor for safe, fast, accurate and reliable determination of extractable matter.

 SER 148 Series – Solvent Extractors

-Safe and convenient semi-automated extraction system suitable for fat extraction and sample preparation in a wide range of applications in food, feed, environmental, and other industrial segments.
+Safe, convenient semi-automated extraction system for fat extraction and sample preparation across food, feed, environmental and other industrial applications.

 HU 6 – Hydrolysis Unit

-Convenient, reliable, and safe hydrolysis unit, for the sample preparation prior to extraction for total fat determination.
+Convenient, reliable and safe hydrolysis unit for sample preparation before extraction in total fat determination.

-The VELP Scientifica Hydrolysis Unit HU 6 is the ideal solution for the sample preparation prior to solvent extraction for the determination of the total fat content, in order to free the fat molecules ready for extraction.
+The VELP Scientifica HU 6 Hydrolysis Unit prepares samples before solvent extraction for total fat determination, freeing the fat molecules ready for extraction.

-The HU 6 performs hydrolysis in complete safety and handles six samples at the same time in order to maximize productivity.
+The HU 6 performs hydrolysis safely and handles six samples at once to maximize productivity.

 Fast and safe hydrolysis

-The samples are heated in test-tubes in an aluminum heating block offering excellent thermal homogeneity.
-Hydrolysis is performed in an acidic environment (4N hydrochloric acid) and in some cases also in a basic environment (20% w/v ammonia) for about 60 minutes at a temperature of 170°C. The hydrolyzed sample is then filtered in a glass crucible and washed with warm deionized water to eliminate traces of hydrochloric acid.
+Samples are heated in test tubes in an aluminum block with excellent thermal homogeneity.
+Hydrolysis runs in an acidic medium (4N hydrochloric acid) — and in some cases a basic medium (20% w/v ammonia) — for about 60 minutes at 170 °C. The hydrolyzed sample is then filtered in a glass crucible and washed with warm deionized water to remove traces of hydrochloric acid.

-The HU 6 is supplied with a vacuum pump that ensure safety thanks to the reduction of acid fumes.
+The HU 6 comes with a vacuum pump that improves safety by reducing acid fumes.

-The glass crucible containing the hydrolyzed and washed sample is oven dried before being placed in a desiccator.
-The crucible is then transferred directly to the SER 158 and SER 148 Solvent Extraction Unit avoiding any possible sample loss and ensuring improved accuracy of results.
+The glass crucible with the hydrolyzed, washed sample is oven-dried, then placed in a desiccator.
+It transfers directly to the SER 158 or SER 148 Solvent Extraction Unit, avoiding sample loss and improving accuracy.

 The reliable solution for solvent extraction